Forms to Fill Out

-If you are in a class, please submit your availabilities to observe by filling out the form in the GO to Lemberg's Office at Lemberg Hall.
+If you are in a class, please submit your availabilities to observe to Lemberg's Office by filling out the form in the GO.

 Information for when you observe in the classroom

-We do not have observation rooms or cameras for monitoring our classrooms.
-Consequently we need to ensure that no more than four people are observing at any time.
+We have one way observation glass into several of our rooms.
+However, no more than four people may observe at any time.
 Exceptions can be made.
 The observer, researcher, or his/her supervisor or course instructor must make arrangements for the observation with our director, Howard Baker, and a cooperating head teacher.

 To do this, please contact Howard Baker by email: email@example.com or call 781-736-2200.
 You will be asked to supply a brief letter or email explaining the purpose or goals of your observation and also assure us that those you observe will be given anonymity unless you have written consent from the individual to publish your data or communicate about them by name.
 Failure to do so is subject to prosecution.

 - Your name and contact information, the purpose of the study and whether you wish to observe or be a participant observer.
 (POs are people who wish to engage in activities with children.
 POs who wish to observe more than once need to fill out our Employment Application available at our website in menu: Job Opportunities. )